dapak2002/programming-languages-2022/report.md

     https://probmods.org/
     http://pyro.ai/
     - Functional programming and finance.
 I just came across https://www.cs.tufts.edu/~nr/cs257/archive/simon-peyton-jones/contracts.pdf  ... this looks very interesting to me and could be a starting point to a project.
-    - Solidity.
-Some of you expressed an interest in Solidity (the programming language of NFTs, cryptocurrencies, smart contracts, etc).
-I have been working with students on this topic over summer and we produced a tutorial ... let me know if you find this useful.
+    - Solidity is the programming language of NFTs, cryptocurrencies, smart contracts, etc. I have been working with students on this topic over summer and we produced a tutorial ... let me know if you find this useful.
 This is also under development and we'd be happy for anybody to contribute. https://github.com/alexhkurz/SmartContracts/blob/main/Tutorial/README.md
     - Comparing Programming Languages for Difficulty.
 I found two recent articles on methodology to measure "ease of learning" or "learnability" of natural languages.
 To develop some ideas of how to apply this to programming languages could be **very** interesting.

         (Should appeal to students with an interest in machine learning, data science and/or linguistics.)